alicelapeyre/alicelapeyre.github.io/_pages/about.md

 I am a third year Ph.D.
 Candidate at [CREST](https://crest.science) under the supervision of Prof. [Francis Kramarz](https://faculty.crest.fr/fkramarz/) (CREST/ENSAE) and Prof. [Camille Landais](https://econ.lse.ac.uk/staff/clandais/cgi-bin/index.php) (LSE).

-I am interested in public and labour economics, more particularly in the optimal design of social insurance policies on the labor market.
+I am interested in public and labour economics, more particularly in the design of social insurance policies on the labor market.
 <br />

 (NEW!)
 I am visiting the the [London School of Economics](https://www.lse.ac.uk) for Lent Term (till end of March), sponsored by Prof. Camille Landais.